peecyrb/sd-webui-reactor/README.md

 5. Run SD.Next, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-reactor` in the "Install from URL" tab and click "Install"
 6. Please, wait for several minutes until the installation process will be finished
 7. Check the last message in your SD.Next Console:
-* If you see the message "--- PLEASE, RESTART the Server! ---" - so, do it, stop the Server (CTRL+C or CMD+C) and start it again - or just go to the "Installed" tab (*if you have any other Roop-based extension enabled - disable it, otherwise this extension won't work*), click "Restart the UI"
+* If you see the message "--- PLEASE, RESTART the Server! ---" - stop the Server (CTRL+C or CMD+C) or just close your console
-8. Stop SD.Next, go to the `automatic\extensions\sd-webui-reactor` directory - if you see there `models\insightface` folder with the file `inswapper_128.onnx`, just move the file to the `automatic\models\insightface` folder
+8. Go to the `automatic\extensions\sd-webui-reactor` directory - if you see there `models\insightface` folder with the file `inswapper_128.onnx`, just move the file to the `automatic\models\insightface` folder
 9. Run your SD.Next WebUI and enjoy!

 <a name="colab">If you use [Cagliostro Colab UI](https://github.com/Linaqruf/sd-notebook-collection):

 1. In active WebUI, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-reactor` in the "Install from URL" tab and click "Install"
 2. Please, wait for several minutes until the installation process will be finished
-3. When you see the message "--- PLEASE, RESTART the Server! ---" (in your Colab Notebook Start UI section "Start Cagliostro Colab UI") - just go to the "Installed" tab and click "Apply and restart UI" (*if you have any other Roop-based extension enabled - disable it before restart, otherwise this extension won't work*)
+3. When you see the message "--- PLEASE, RESTART the Server! ---" (in your Colab Notebook Start UI section "Start Cagliostro Colab UI") - just go to the "Installed" tab and click "Apply and restart UI"
 4. Enjoy!

 ## Features